Cape Verdean Creole: Status

 In spite of Creole being the first language of nearly all the population in Cape Verde, Portuguese is still the official language.
-As Portuguese is used in everyday life (at school, in administration, in official acts, in relations with foreign countries, etc.), Portuguese and Cape Verdean Creole live in a state of diglossia.
+As Portuguese is used in everyday life (at school, in administration, in official acts, in relations with foreign countries, etc.), Portuguese and Cape Verdean Creole live in a state of diglossia, and code switching occurs between the creole and standard Portuguese in informal speech.
 Due to this overall presence of Portuguese, a decreolization process occurs for all the different Cape Verdean Creole variants.